PARENT/STUDENT RESOURCES

 Colquitt County Board of Education Protocol for Attendance is as follows:

-- Five (5) unexcused days – School based Conference.
+- Five (5) unexcused absences - School based Conference.

-- Seven (7) unexcused days – Hearing with School Officials, District Attorney Representative, and Department of Family and Children Services.
+- Nine (9) unexcused absences- Hearing with School Officials, District Attorney Representative, and Department of Family and Children Services.

-- Twelve (12) unexcused days – possible legal action.
+- Twelve (12) unexcused absences - Legal action.

 Thank you for your cooperation and partnership with Colquitt County Schools and ensuring the best educational experience for your child.